alasdair-cooper/TeaMachine/README.md

 # The Tea Machine

-This is a tea machine controller written in C++, not to be confused with the typical tea machine: a human and a kettle.
+This is a tea machine controller written in C++ for the Arduino.
+Not to be confused with the typical tea machine: a human and a kettle.

 This was written by my father, Nick.